Tinkerforge/doc/en/source/Software/Brickd.rst

 To install Brick Daemon from source, download the source from `here <https://github.com/Tinkerforge/brickd>`__ and install the dependencies:

 * python-twisted
 * python-gudev
 * libusb-1.0-0

 On Debian based distributions you can do that as shown above, on other distribution you have to search for and install the equivalent packages.

-To start brickd from source, change to the directory brickd/src/brickd/ and start with::
+To start brickd from source, change to the folder brickd/src/brickd/ and start with::

  sudo python brickd_linux.py